MileHacker Logo

 • The topography around Minna features a plateau with gently undulating terrain, characterized by prominent inselbergs and other rock formations.

 • The nearest major river, the Kaduna River, flows south of Minna.
-This river is an important water body in the region.
+This river is a key water body in the region.

 • Consider Comfortable walking shoes.
 The terrain is generally flat, but exploring surrounding certain places might involve uneven ground.